Editor’s Note: This post has been updated with new links and examples for you to

 Simply describing the number of pixels in their PC wouldn’t tell most ad viewers a thing — but comparing the number to the well-known MacBook Pro establishes a strong anchor point for the comparison.

-- Outshine your competitors – Studies show that our brains prefer recognizable brands.
-If your product is better than those of famous competitors, don’t be afraid to say so.
-Just so you know: This hack only works if your products truly are better than those of your biggest competitors, which is subjective.
+- Outshine your competitors: Studies show that our brains prefer recognizable brands.
+If your product is better than those famous competitors, don’t be afraid to say so.
+(Just so you know, this hack only works if your products truly are better than those of your biggest competitors, which is subjective.)

-- Show your product – When in doubt of what to showcase on your Facebook ad image, including your product might be a good idea.
-People will get a glimpse of how it looks and – if they like what they see – are more likely to try it out.
+- Show your product: If you aren’t sure what to showcase on your Facebook ad image, including your product might be a good idea.
+People will get a glimpse of how it looks and, if they like what they see, are more likely to try it out.

-- Offer savings – Offering savings could be the final nudge that people need to complete your desired action.
-Even better, if you add a time limit to your offer, making it more tempting to claim the offer.
+- Offer savings: Price savings could be the final nudge that people need to complete your desired action.
+Even better, if you add a time limit to your offer, the sense of urgency makes it more tempting to capitalize on the offer.

-12) KlientBoost – Get the Black Belt in Emojis
+143. KlientBoost – Get A Black Belt In Emojis

 At KlientBoost, we’re a complete fan club of emojis.
 I mean, who could resist a Santa emoji winking from the Facebook news feed?